5pointselectrical/bletool-to-raddec/README.md

 1. Make sure port 50001 is open on your Pareto Anywhere server.
 2. Modify raddec.py to set the IP address of your server.
 3. Execute runme.sh

+# How to run as a service
+0. Keep runme.sh and raddec.py in your /root directory.
+1. Make bleraddec executable.
+2. Copy bleraddec to /etc/init.d
+3. Enable with "/etc/init.d/bleraddec enable"